 There ought to be a better way — and there is.
 In my 16 years as a professional organizer, I've helped hundreds of adults get organized with ADHD and stay on top of their housework.
-Here are the strategies my ADD clients swear by.
+Here are the strategies my clients with ADHD swear by.
 Feel free to modify them to suit your needs.

-Many ADDers like to keep their stuff in full view because they find that seeing a thing helps them remember to repair it, return it, remove it, or replace it.
+Many ADHDers like to keep their stuff in full view because they find that seeing a thing helps them remember to repair it, return it, remove it, or replace it.
 Unfortunately, clutter is unattractive and distracting.
 I wish there were a painless way to get rid of clutter.
 Alas, it takes a bit of work.
 But it will go more smoothly if you do things systematically.

 To keep stuff out of sight but not out of mind, use labeled, see-through containers, bins, and baskets.
 Once you fill a container, that's your cue to go through it and toss what's not needed.